Blog Archives

 This is as opposed to a changeup where the only thing that changes from the fastball is the grip, or one where in order to get the ball to go slower the pitcher slows her arm down.
 Those aren’t changeups.
 Those are just bad fastballs.

-While I teach a few different types depending on the pitcher, the one I teach most often is the backhand change.
+While I teach a few different types depending on the pitcher, the one I teach most often is Drill for learning the finish on a changeupthe backhand change.
 Essentially, that is one where the back side of the hand leads the ball through the release zone.

 Note that this is not a “flip” change.
 There is no flipping of the wrist at the end; I want the pitch to be dragged throw the release zone and thrown in a way that still has 12 to 6 forward spin.
 Flipping it puts backward spin on the ball, and often results in a pitch that comes in around belt high before traveling about 220 feet in the opposite direction.